 The Georgia Dual Enrollment program (formerly Move On When Ready) is open to high school students in the State of Georgia seeking to supplement their high school curriculum by enrolling in college courses that will fulfill high school course requirements and result in college credit.
-Tuition and fees for Dual Enrollment students are paid by the Georgia Student Finance Commission.
+Tuition for Dual Enrollment students is paid by the Georgia Student Finance Commission.
+Fees and books are paid by the university.